saboyle/python-nats-pipeline-rest-gateway/README.md

 # python-nats-pipeline-rest-gateway
-Sample REST gateway implemented using python and NATS
+Sample REST gateway implemented using python and NATS.